1939 Major League Baseball season: Venues

 Over 77 home games, the Cleveland Indians played 47 games at League Park and 30 games at Cleveland Stadium.
 This would be the 5th of 12 seasons since that saw the Indians play at both venues.

+Media

+Television

+The first Major League game is televised on August 26, when WXBS-TV broadcasts the game between the Cincinnati Reds and the Brooklyn Dodgers at Ebbets Field.
+The two teams played a doubleheader that day, and the second game was also televised.